 I have to admit, the demolition and gut renovations of those two bathrooms were tough to live through.
 Even with one working bathroom at all times, it was really not fun!
 I kept telling myself that once the construction was finished, it would be amazing!
 And it really is.
 That dose of demo-inspired misery made my brand-new bathrooms look even shinier!

 All told, the renovation lasted nine months.
 The kitchen and baths were the most work, but the job included paint and other aesthetic finishes in the living room and bedroom, and on both staircases as well.
 At every turn, I was in awe of, and so grateful for, my contractor’s knack for understanding how to make the most of small spaces.
 From the ingenious pull-out pantry next to the refrigerator she found for the kitchen to her suggestion of swapping out an iron inset on the second floor for a light-channeling glass panel, she helped me make the most of the space.
 My new-and-improved apartment is incredible.
 I’m so happy to come home every day!

 Thank you, Rebecca, for sharing your new and layered home!

 KITCHEN RESOURCES: Calacatta marble countertop and backsplash.
 Cabinets and island: Custom by general contractor.
 Cabinet hardware: Armac Martin.
-Stove: Bertazzoni.
+Stove: Appliances Connection.
 Refrigerator and dishwasher: Fisher & Paykel.
-Wine refrigerator: Sub-Zero.
+Wine refrigerator: Appliances Connection.
 Peninsula light fixture; hallway lighting: Restoration Hardware.
 Bar stools: Custom by Restoration Hardware.

 BEDROOM RESOURCES: Mirrored closet doors: Existing.